 A committee must file either detailed transactions or a Certificate, whichever is applicable.
-An independent expenditure filer is not eligible to file a Certificate and must file all expenditures after exceeding the \$250 threshold.
+An Other Filer is not eligible to file a Certificate and must file all expenditures after exceeding the \$250 threshold.
 Civil penalties may be imposed for failing to file a transaction or Certificate by the deadline.